 As one of the few countries presently allowing U.S. travelers (with safety precautions in place,) I figured now is a good time as ever to visit beautiful Los Cabos, Mexico for a pandemic-safe getaway.
 With so many luxury resort options, it was no easy task deciding on where to stay.
-After combing through so many lists and reading tons of reviews on the best luxury hotels in Cabo, I narrowed down two 5-star hotels that I just couldn’t decide between: the Nobu Hotel or Solaz (tough life, I know.)
-So I did what any sensible luxury travel blogger would do in this situation and booked both.
-As a third contender, I also strongly considered the Thompson Hotel, but ultimately decided against it for this particular trip.
+After combing through so many lists and reading tons of reviews on the best luxury hotels in Cabo, I narrowed down three 5-star hotels that I just couldn’t decide between: the Nobu Hotel, Solaz, or The Cape (tough life, I know.)
+So I did what any sensible luxury travel blogger would do in this situation and booked all three.
 Keep reading to find out why, along with my impressions of each hotel.

 Nobu Hotel Los Cabos Review